OUR STORY

 Ancient medicine always involved language and incantation, and I have always preferred to teach poetry as magic than as literature.

 Invisible College didn’t have a name at the start.
 I’m not even sure I remember how or when it became necessary to name it.
-It was just me, sitting on the floor next to an orchid in my hovel on Mount Auburn Street, learning how to talk into my phone.
+It was just me, sitting on the floor next to a geranium in my hovel on Mount Auburn Street, learning how to talk into my phone.
 I didn’t even know what zoom was.
 But I’ve always been inspired by the rumors and stories about the Rosicrucian manifestos, and I like the idea of a quiet fellowship of colleague-initiates dedicated to love and the redemption of the human soul.

 Welcome,